Localization theorems for weakly approximable triangulated categories: Abstract

 \section{Abstract}

-Approximable triangulated categories, as introduced and developed by Neeman, provide a solid framework for studying localization sequences within triangulated categories.
-In our paper, we demonstrate that a recollement of approximable triangulated categories, given certain mild conditions, induces short exact sequences of both triangulated subcategories and Verdier quotient categories.
-Specifically, in the case of a recollement of locally Hom-finite noetherian approximable triangulated categories, we find that this induces a short exact sequence of the bounded closures of compact objects within these categories.
-Furthermore, if the recollement extends one step downwards, it yields a short exact sequence of the singularity categories of these triangulated categories, offering a generalization of the localization sequence established by Jin-Yang-Zhou for the singularity categories of finite-dimensional algebras.
-We also present applications of these results within the derived categories of finite-dimensional algebras, DG algebras, and schemes.
+Weakly approximable triangulated categories, introduced by Neeman, provide a powerful framework for studying localization phenomena in triangulated categories.
+In this paper, we establish new localization theorems showing that, under mild assumptions, a recollement of weakly approximable triangulated categories induces short exact sequences on several natural triangulated subcategories as well as on the associated (big) singularity categories.
+As applications, we illustrate our results in the derived categories of rings, DG algebras, and schemes.